Longwater1234/checkers-backend/README.md

 Server for my game SpaceCheckers, a multiplayer Checkers game for Windows, MacOS and Linux, [now available on itch.io](https://longwater1234.itch.io/spacecheckers).
 The game is free to play, and gets updated regularly.

 You can self-host this server locally, or in the Cloud, for use with the game client.
+The game client is [available on this repo](https://github.com/Longwater1234/space-checkers)

 ## Requirements